jamesmayfield/ColdStart/README-Usage.md

 The output will be written in the file named `CSrun.SF`.
 Also, note that we are using the validated KB `CSrun.tac.valid` as one of the input files instead of the original KB `CSrun.tac`.

+CS-ResolveQueries-MASTER.xml will produce all the responses to a given query as found in the knowledge base irrespective of the constraints on how many justifications were allowed.

 Once you have generated the validated KB `CSrun.tac.valid`, you would run the following command in order to generate the validated SF file necessary for component-based slot-filling evaluation:

 ~~~
 perl CS-ValidateSF-MASTER.pl -error_file CSrun.SF.errlog -docs tac_kbp_2017_evaluation_source_corpus_character_counts.tsv -output_file CSrun.valid.ldc.tab.txt tac_kbp_2017_cold_start_slot_filling_evaluation_queries.xml CSrun.SF
 ~~~

 The output of this step `CSrun.valid.ldc.tab.txt` will be used for component-based slot-filling evaluation.
+Please note that CS-ValidateSF-MASTER.pl will apply the constraints on how many justifications were to allowed.

 ## 3.3 Generating valid input file for evaluating Entity Discovery and Linking component